hreis00/homelab/README.md

     scripts/start-k8s.sh
     ```

-5. Wait for Docker to finish his magic and navigate to `http://localhost:80`
+5. Wait for the script to finish his magic and navigate to IP exposed in the terminal.

 6. Enjoy!